HackRVA/badge2024/BADGE-APP-HOWTO.md

 Our processor does not have floating point hardware.
 However, you may still want to keep track of things, such as the (x, y) coordinates of an onscreen spaceship, to a greater degree of precision than an integer would normally allow.
-The easiest way to do this is with fixed point math.
-Typically what you do is shift numbers right by 8 bits.
+If you use simple integers to track (x, y) coordinates and velocity vx, vy in a naive way that corresponds directly to screen pixels, then the slowest speed an object can move is 1 pixel per frame.
+The next slowest speed which may be represented is 2 pixels per frame, which is twice as fast.
+This situation is not very precise or satisfactory.
+The easiest way to deal with this is with fixed point math.
+You can imagine that you could multiply all numbers by 100, and then "just know" that there are two decimal digits that are implicitly to the right of the decimal point.
+This is the basic idea behind "fixed point math", with one major difference.
+To humans using decimal, 100 is a nice round number.
+To the computer using binary, 100 is not a round number.
+But 256 is a round number to the computer.
+So we multiply by 256 to shift the "binary point" so that we have 8 bits implicitly to the right of the "binary point".
 So to represent the value 1, you might do:

 ```
 	int x = (1 * 256); /* fixed point value for 1. */